Telehealth Online Video Therapy is available for all of our services!

 Ellen firmly believes that everyone has the potential to experience happiness and fulfillment in their lives.
 She often shares the inspiring words of Zig Zigler, "Always remember that your present situation is not your final destination . . . the best is yet to come!"
 This belief in the inherent potential for growth and happiness inspires hope and optimism in her clients and guides her therapeutic approach.

-Jacarriah Johnson, MFT
+Jacarriah Johnson, LMFT

 My name is Jacarriah Johnson and I am a Licensed Marriage and Family Therapist.
 I began my journey with Elements of Motivation in March of 2025.
 I completed my graduate education at Oral Roberts University.
 My Masters Degree is in Christian Counseling with an emphasis in Marriage and Family Therapy.